Spacetime Subsystem Symmetries: Introduction

 All these symmetries are “internal” in the standard sense in that they only act on the fields, not the spacetime coordinates.
 The dipole here is an electric dipole.
 One obvious generalization is to look for spacetime subsystem symmetries.
 In this case one would be looking at locally conserved energy and momentum, and upon deformation conserved gravitational multipole charges instead of electric multipole charges.
 In a non-relativistic setting time is singled out, so the simplest spacetime fracton symmetry one could be looking for is a fractonic time translation symmetry

 Intriguingly enough, this is symmetry is a subset of the full symmetries preserved by the topological theory of \cite{aganagic2017topological} where they allowed and arbitrary function $c(t, x, y)$ of both coordinates as well as time, together with holomorphic reparameterizations of the spatial coordinates.
 Only requiring the fractonic time translation symmetry \eqref{eq:times} should allow for more non-trivial dynamics than the topological theories of \cite{aganagic2017topological}, but still have a more rigid structure than a “standard” non-relativistic theory\footnote{Incidentally, this is also different from the non-relativistic diffeomorphisms of Newton-Cartan symmetry \cite{son2013newtoncartan} where we allow for time dependent diffeomorphisms of $x$ and $y$ instead of allowing $x$ and $y$ dependent shifts in $t$.
-It is also different than investigating what spacetime symmetries fractonic theories have, as was done in \cite{Karch_2021,casalbuoni2021worldline}. } which only allows constant shifts in $t$.
+It is also different than investigating what spacetime symmetries fractonic theories have, as was done in \cite{Karch:2020yuy,Casalbuoni:2021fel}. } which only allows constant shifts in $t$.
+This symmetry also contains the Carrollian contraction of the Poincar\'e group, which is the $c \ra 0$ limit \cite{levy1965nouvelle,Duval:2014uoa,Bergshoeff:2014jla}. \footnote{ We would like to thank the authors of \cite{Bidussi:2021nmp} for bringing this point to our attention.}

 In this work, we present a very simple continuum field theory exhibiting such a ``spacetime subsystem" symmetry and work out some of its properties.
 We present the Lagrangian in section 2 and analyze its conservation law and transport properties.
 In section 3 we discuss some potential generalizations and conclude with open questions in section 4.